-What is People First Language?
+What Is People First Language?

 People First Language focuses on the central idea that defining a person by name (Jane) or role (Aunt, Sister, Friend) and not disability helps others see potential rather than limitations.
 At Foothold Technology, we believe in and always strive to use People First Language.
-While those outside of the social services community may have no idea what this is or why it’s important, the language we use has a tremendous impact on the lives of many people we encounter day to day.
+While some outside of the social services community may have no idea what this is or why it’s important, the language we use has a tremendous impact on the lives of many people we encounter day to day.

 Before joining Foothold Technology’s Training Division, I spent over 10 years working with individuals with intellectual and developmental disabilities.
 In this role, I was able to educate many people on the importance of looking at people’s unique gifts and possibilities, rather than focusing on disabilities.
 This mindset begins with the language we use.
 While this concept isn’t always followed, especially by mainstream media, it has been gaining attention.

 Person-Centered Language in Practice

 As an Implementation Consultant at Foothold Technology, I bring my belief in the importance of People First Language to every training.
 As I’m walking someone through our software’s functionality, I pull from my experiences to emphasize the importance of language when working with all individuals.
 This might mean highlighting some of the many ways Foothold Technology embraces the importance of person-centered language within the database itself.
 For example, the form-building functionality in our software gives agencies the ability to create forms that enable person-centered planning, where the focus can be on a person’s abilities rather than their disabilities.
 In addition, within an agency’s database, the label “client” or “consumer” can be changed to simply read “individual.”

 Why Is Person-First Language Important?